-- Transport manager (pjsip_tpmgr) passes all received messages to endpoint (after parsing the message). - Endpoint (pjsip_endpt) distributes the message to all registered callbacks.
+- Transport manager (pjsip\tpmgr) passes all received messages to endpoint (after parsing the message). - Endpoint (pjsip\endpt) distributes the message to all registered callbacks.
 First in the callback list is transaction layer.
-Endpoint lookup the message in transaction table, and found a matching transaction. - Endpoint distributes the message to the transaction.
-Because transaction's callback returns non-zero, endpoint does not distribute the message to the rest of the registered callbacks. - 4) The transaction processes the response (e.g. updates the FSM).
+Transaction layer looks up the message in transaction table, and found a matching transaction. - 3) Because transaction's callback returns PJ\TRUE, endpoint does not distribute the message further. - 4) The transaction processes the response (e.g. updates the FSM).
 If the message is a retransmission, the processing stops here.
-Otherwise transaction then passes the message to it's transaction user (TU), which can be a dialog or application. - 5) If the TU is a dialog, the dialog processes the response then pass the response to it's dialog user (DU, e.g. application). - 6) If the arrival of the message has changed transaction's state, transaction will notify it's TU about the new state. - 7) If TU is a dialog, it may further notify application about dialog's state changed.
+Otherwise transaction then passes the message to it's transaction user (TU), which can be a dialog or application. - 5) If the TU is a dialog, the dialog processes the response then pass the response to it's dialog user (DU, e.g. application). - 6) If the arrival of the message has changed transaction's state, transaction will notify it's TU about the new state. - If TU is a dialog, it may further notify application about dialog's state changed.